PowerShell/DscResource.Template/TEMPLATE_README.md

 This is the change log for DscResource.Template.
 Any changes to the DscResource.Template should be mentioned here for reference by the users.

+### 2019-04-26

+- Added a new localization helper function 'New-NotImplementedException'.
+- Renamed the tests file for the module DscResource.Common which had the wrong name, it is correctly named *DscResource.Common.Tests.ps1* now.

 ### 2019-03-17

 - Update the integrate test template to version 1.3.3 because the test